kotopanjang/url_shortener/README.md

 # URL Shortener

-URL Shortener is an api to allow user to convert their full-length URl into a short link.
-And also convert back into their original URL.
+URL Shortener is an api to allow user to convert their full-length URL into a short URL, convert back into their original URL also redirect to the Original URL.
-It comes with environment variable to make it easier to deploy everywhere.
+This API projects comes with environment variable to make it easier to deploy everywhere.

 # Requirement
 - Golang >= 1.12